 Exclusive to Vedic Management Centre by U. Mahesh Prabhu

-As per Yogic teachings there are mostly three types of people: Yogi (One who’s involved in persistent effort to better oneself to better the world), Bhogi (One who’s hugely involved in satisfying his/her carnal pleasure) and Rogi (One who has incurred unbearable pain through illness by abusing one’s own body and mind).
+As per Yogic teachings, there are mostly three types of people: Yogi (One who’s involved in a persistent effort to better oneself to better the world), Bhogi (One who’s hugely involved in satisfying his/her carnal pleasure) and Rogi (One who has incurred unbearable pain through illness by abusing one’s own body and mind).

 Among the Himalayan yogis, there’s a saying “Three people can seldom sleep at night, they’re: Yogi, Bhogi, and Rogi.”
 Yogi, because (s)he’s persistently engaged in Yoga Sadhana (better understood as meditation), Bhogi being addicted to some or the another kind of material pleasure is ever engaged in pleasing his senses and Rogi (once a Bhogi) has through his addictions has abused his body and mind so much that they’ve incurred damages resulting in unbearable pain and is, therefore, unable to sleep.

 Unfortunately, these days, there are ignorant individuals who, just by studying Astanga Yoga (Yoga as most people know it today, physical exercises), call themselves as Yogi (male) or Yogini (female).
 But then, what these self-styled “Yogis” and “Yoginis” don’t understand is the true meaning of Yoga.
 Ashtanga Yoga is only a small step in the path of Yoga.